Pivot Points

 6 The process moves slowly at first, as people get used to the system and talk too much about each item.
 People will look at how many more items remain on their own list, and will worry this will take eight hours to complete.
 But it never does; you accelerate naturally (or the facilitator can start pressing for brevity), and people realize some of their items aren’t that important relative to what’s already up there, or are duplicative, and suddenly it’s all finished.

 The process will throw off lots of ideas, follow-ups, and potential actions.
-Collect those during the process, writing them down elsewhere so people know their ideas aren’t lost, but stay on-task in the moment.
+Collect those during the process, and visibly write them down elsewhere so people know their ideas aren’t lost.
+But stay on-task.

 Applying Pivot Points